 White Cube Hong Kong

-White Cube presented ‘Your Words Become Mine’, Sarah Morris’s first solo exhibition in Hong Kong.
-Introducing two new series of paintings as well as the feature-length film Abu Dhabi (2016), the presentation coincides with her large-scale survey show, ‘Sarah Morris: Odysseus Factor’, at UCCA in Beijing.
+Introducing two new series of paintings as well as the feature-length film Abu Dhabi (2017), the presentation coincided with her large-scale survey show, ‘Sarah Morris: Odysseus Factor’, at UCCA in Beijing.

 Since the mid-1990s, Morris has been making both paintings and films that manipulate bureaucratic forms and social structures, playing with ideas of surface to reveal power constructs in flux.
 Her non-narrative films, which can be understood as fantasies of place, are produced in parallel to the paintings; dual practices that are described by the artist as ‘two sides of the same coin’.
 Using her signature abstract and geometric painting language and a sense of hyper-reality in the films, she portrays a vision ordered by social forces, where the boundaries of fact and fiction, ‘truth’ and its representation are always blurred.